 Designer: To be appraised.

 Manufacturer: Elma, Ljubljana, Slovenia.

-These lights are often attributed to Gepo, Anvia or Herda, 3 light producers from the Netherlands.
-However, these lights were never made or sold by these companies.
-These lamps were a big success in The Netherlands and Belgium (Benelux) in the 1970s.
-Sometimes you find it as a light by Hustadt Leuchten from Germany.
+These lamps are often attributed to Gepo, Anvia or Herda, 3 light producers from the Netherlands.
+Sometimes you find it as a lamp made by Hustadt Leuchten from Germany.
+However, these lamps were never made or sold by these companies.
+They were at least a big success in The Netherlands and Belgium (Benelux) in the 1970s.

 These lamps were also sold by Falca.
 Falca sold lamps produced by Elma and Aluminor from France.
 Falca was an Italian re-seller.
 Sometimes you find a lamp with Falca pressed on the bottom plate.
 Also the Hungarian Szarvasi Vas-Fémipari Zrt. company produced almost identical lamps.